pepijntheeuwes/Grasshopper-Robots-Plug-in/.github/README.md

 **Robots** is a plugin for **[Rhino's](https://www.rhino3d.com/)** **Grasshopper** visual programming interface.
 It allows users to create and simulate robot programs for **ABB**, **KUKA**, **UR**, **Staubli**, **Doosan**, and **Franka Emika** robots.
 It works in **Rhino 7** and **8** for **Windows** and **MacOS**.

+## Modifications
+In this cloned git repository from Visose **[https://github.com/visose/Robots]** other motion commands for universal robots have been added.
+Originally only movel and movej were included but this repository also contain movep.
+This motion command is more suitable voor despensing purposes due to it's ability to maintain a constant speed.

 ## Install

 > If upgrading from an old version check [here](../../../wiki/home#Upgrading-from-an-older-version).